cheuk-fung/cheuk-fung.github.io/computer-matters/_posts/2012-11-10-patch-for-blahtex.markdown

 location: NKU, China
 post: true

-excerpt: "error: ‘isatty’ was not declared in this scope"
+excerpt: "A solution of error: ‘isatty’ was not declared in this scope"
 ---

 If you want to enable [Maruku]’s support of inline LaTeX-style math[^1]